nchristiny/nchristiny.github.io/_posts/2016-05-03-mongo-bongo.md

 {% endhighlight %}

-This was confusing, but after a while I started getting used my URL's having a hexadecimal params for `:id`.
+This was confusing, but after a while I started getting used to my URLs having a hexadecimal `:id` params.

 If you really, really need the `id` field automatically generated alongside the existing `_id` field, (and this is quite conceivable since most programs expect there to be an `id` field or column in a database), I used a workaround to insert them.